LATEST TRAVEL UPDATES - CORONAVIRUS (COVID-19)

 We will continue to provide necessary updates and information regarding travel in Iceland.
 If you have questions or concerns about your upcoming Hey Iceland tour or accommodation, please contact us.
 Our team is here to help and answer all your questions.

 FREQUENTLY ASKED QUESTIONS

-My trip is scheduled later in 2020 and I am a bit concerned.
+My trip is scheduled in 2021 and I am a bit concerned.
 What should I do?